 Fossil fuel akin to tobacco?
 European activists ask for ban on oil, gas adverts

 Fossil fuel akin to tobacco?
-European activists ask for ban on oil, gas adverts2 min read .
-Updated: 04 Oct 2021, 01:20 PM IST
+European activists ask for ban on oil, gas adverts

 Environment groups have said that they would launch protests and collect a million signatures from EU citizens to make way for such a law.